 The CoolPack program is freeware and it may be distributed freely.
 For more information, see:

-If you are interested, you can join our mailing list to get informed about the release of the new software, and to get access to early preview versions.
+If interested, you can also join our mailing list to get informed about releases of new software, and to get access to early preview versions.
 You can sign up on https://www.ipu.dk/ at the bottom of the page, remember to select the interest category “Thermodynamics and Energy Technology”.